deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_8_0.png "🔼 Figure 8: Optimizing Training-Bound RLHF.
 We can leverage extra generation GPU cycles to sample K completions per prompt instead of 2.
 Left: Sampling K = 4 improves the gradient such that we can train for half the number of steps and, across scales, achieve the same final win-rate at a fraction of the compute time.
 Right: The trade-off is that increasing K causes models to drift more in terms of KL in order to achieve the same win-rate.")

-> 🔼 The chart displays the trade-off between compute efficiency and model performance (measured by KL divergence) when optimizing training-bound RLHF by varying the number of samples generated per prompt.
+> 🔼 The chart shows the trade-off between compute time, win-rate, and KL divergence when optimizing training-bound RLHF by adjusting the number of samples per prompt.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Optimizing Training-Bound RLHF.
 We can leverage extra generation GPU cycles to sample K completions per prompt instead of 2.
 Left: Sampling K = 4 improves the gradient such that we can train for half the number of steps and, across scales, achieve the same final win-rate at a fraction of the compute time.
 Right: The trade-off is that increasing K causes models to drift more in terms of KL in order to achieve the same win-rate.